 5.3 In addition to the above, each study group shall be competent to adopt guidelines and reports.

+5.4 Joint meeting(s) between ITU-D study groups may be held in order to exchange information and identify study topics in the ITU-T and ITU-R study groups which are of particular interests to developing countries.

+5.5 Workshops, seminars or other events for exchanging information with invited experts outside ITU membership on key topics and issues may be held during or around Study Groups meetings.

-5.4 In cases where the implementation of the results obtained is through activities of the Telecommunication Development Bureau (BDT), such as workshops, regional meetings, or surveys, these activities should be reflected in the annual operational plan and conducted in coordination with the relevant study Question.
+5.6 In cases where the implementation of the results obtained is through activities of the Telecommunication Development Bureau (BDT), such as workshops, regional meetings, or surveys, these activities should be reflected in the annual operational plan and conducted in coordination with the relevant study Question.